 The TCL 5 Series has a motion interpolation feature to interpolate 30 fps content up to 60 fps.
 It looks okay with slow scenes, like when there's dialogue, but there are noticeable artifacts with fast-moving objects that could get distracting.

-Due to the quick response time, lower-frame rate content may appear to stutter as each frame is held on longer.
+Due to the quick response time, lower-frame rate content appears to stutter a bit as each frame is held on longer.
 Enabling the motion interpolation feature can help reduce this issue.

-The TCL 5 Series TV removes 24p judder from native sources like apps or Blu-ray players, but unlike the Amazon Fire TV Omni QLED Series, it can't properly remove judder from 60Hz sources.
-It can't do it at all from 60i sources, and from 60p when we set the Judder Reduction setting between '5-10', it can't properly remove judder as you can see in this photo.
+The TCL 5 Series TV removes 24p judder from native sources like apps or Blu-ray players, but unlike the Amazon Fire TV Omni QLED Series 2022, it can't properly remove judder from 60Hz sources.
+It can't do it at all from 60i sources, and from 60p when the Judder Reduction setting is set between '5-10', it can't properly remove judder as you can see in this photo.

 The TCL 5 Series 2021 displays most common signals up to 60Hz, including 1440p if you create a custom resolution through your PC.
-It displays chroma 4:4:4 in either 'PC' or 'Game' Picture Mode with 1080p and 4k signals, and text looks a bit sharper in PC Mode.
+It displays chroma 4:4:4 properly in either 'PC' or 'Game' Picture Mode with 1080p and 4k signals, which is essential for clear text from a desktop PC.

 Despite having a dedicated speaker below the bottom bezel, the frequency response is mediocre.
 It gets fairly loud and has a somewhat well-balanced sound profile, but it doesn't produce much bass, if any at all.